-The First Principal Component scoring method is a relatively new method of identifying structurally dominant nodes in networks.
+The First Principal Component scoring method is a relatively new method of identifying structurally dominant nodes in networks (Pei Wang et al., 2014).
 It broadly acts as an integrative measure that brings together eight different network description measures in order to generate a score of the most structurally dominant nodes in the network.
 The eight measures that it integrates are as follows: degree, clustering coefficient, closeness, k-shell, eigenvector centrality, semi-local centrality, and network motif centrality.
 These are all integrated into the FPC score, which is described by the following equation, FPC=i=18wiCi

 where FPC is the total score for the node, Ci is one of the eight measures involved in the score and wi is that specific measure’s weight.
 In Eq.
-3, the weights, wi, are generated through maximizing the weights against the covariance matrix of all measures that make up C. We will then rank all nodes in our PPI network with this score, and measure the top 10 nodes and generate a subgraph consisting of just their interactions.
+3, the weights, wi, are generated through maximizing the weights against the covariance matrix of all measures that make up C. We will then rank all nodes in our PPI network with this score, and measure the top 10 nodes and generate a subgraph consisting of just their interactions(Pei Wang et al., 2014).

 Core/Periphery Analysis

-The second method is through performing core/periphery analysis.
-MORE exptan
+Core/periphery analysis is an older and somewhat more established method of identifying “core” in both directed and undirected networks (Borgatti and Everett, 2000).
+We will use it primarily to verify the results from the FPC scoring method.
+Even though the core/periphery score is not necessarily an integrative method of different network descriptors, we expect the score (and resulting ordering) to be similar to the FPC score.
+The total core score of a node, CS(i), is given by the equation, CSi=Z α,β(δi*α, β j∈Niδi*α,β)

+where Z is a normalization score assigned after the fact in order to make the maximum core score equal to 1, α is a parameter that describes the sharpness (or fuzziness) of the difference between core and periphery (α=1 is the sharpest), β is a parameter that describes the size of the core as a percentage of the total nodes in the network, and

+δi*α,β=11+exp-i-Nβtanπα2

+Finally, N(i) is the set of all neighbors of i, so that we are also calculating the score for all of the neighbors of i as well as for i itself(Csermely et al., 2013; Rombach et al., 2014).
+After completing this score for all nodes in the network, we will then rank the nodes by increasing score, and measure the top 10 nodes in the network.
+Finally, we will compare the scores between the core/periphery score and the FPC score to serve as a quick validation measure of our methodology.

 Validation